 - Created: 08 August 2013 08 August 2013

-Coeur d’Alene, Idaho – August 8, 2013– Northwest Council for Computer Education (NCCE) is offering Southern Idaho educators a fantastic professional development opportunity to bolster their teaching, research and technology skills in the classroom through the Teaching with Primary Sources (TPS) program at NCCE.
-Held at the Joint School District No. 2 District Service Center in Meridian, Idaho on August 13‐14, 2013, NCCE will present a two‐day, Level I workshop that will focus on understanding inquiry‐based teaching using Primary Source materials from the Library of Congress.
+Coeur d’Alene, Idaho – August 8, 2013– Northwest Council for Computer Education (NCCE) is offering Southern Idaho Educators an amazing opportunity to attend advance training to sharpen their teaching, research and technology skills through the Teaching with Primary Sources (TPS) program at NCCE.
+Held at the Joint School District No. 2 District Service Center in Meridian, Idaho on August 13‐14, 2013, NCCE will present a two‐day, Level II workshop that will build upon previous content knowledge where participants will learn to evaluate, create and teach topic‐ specific, content‐informed lessons that integrate Primary Sources materials from the Library of Congress.

 As a Teaching with Primary Sources (TPS) Educational Consortium member, the TPS program at NCCE offers free workshops for K‐12 educators which are funded by a grant from the Library of Congress.
-Participants will gain strategies for using primary sources to help students engage in learning, develop critical thinking skills and build content knowledge.
+Participants have completed Level I professional development activities under TPS which allows educators to gain strategies for using primary sources to help students engage in learning, develop critical thinking skills and build content knowledge.

 “Over 300 educators across the Northwest will be designing classroom lesson plans this summer utilizing Library of Congress materials.
 These lessons will fulfill common core requirements as many states are required to teach history and literacy content this upcoming school year,” stated Heidi Rogers, CEO and Executive Director of NCCE.
-“Washington teachers will especially benefit from building curriculum with primary sources in the Level I workshop where they will be making history come alive for students,” added Rogers.
+“Idaho teachers will especially benefit from building curriculum with primary sources in the Level II workshop where they will be making history come alive for students” added Rogers.
 The workshops offered are for K‐12 educators including pre‐service and in‐service teachers, librarians, media specialists and others.

 NCCE is one of 28 Educational Consortium members in 17 states to offer professional development programs to assist teachers in utilizing the Library of Congress Teaching with Primary Sources (TPS) materials to design challenging, high quality instruction.